AlexBoa45/FC_Custom_Board_Ardupilot/README.md

 # Content

-This TFM is devoted to learning, exploring and expanding knowledge of the basic components essential for creating autonomous devices.
+This TFM (project) is devoted to learning, exploring and expanding knowledge of the basic components essential for creating autonomous devices.

 Control and power distribution boards are critical subsystems in unmanned vehicles.
 This project focuses on the complete design process of a dedicated drone control PCB.
 Furthermore, it includes a study of potential space applications and their specific technical requirements.